 Autumn (September to November)

 Boasting conditions similar to Spring, Autumn is a pleasant time to visit Seoul and its surroundings.
 The summer rain subsides and the temperatures drop to the mid-twenties (in degrees Celsius).

 Travellers should be mindful of their trip dates coinciding with Chuseok – a Korean holiday that often sees many local stores and businesses close for a week as locals visit their families.
 Autumn in Korea is essentially the same as Spring just without the crowds.

 Winter (December to February)

 Winter in Korea means icy conditions and temperatures that dip well into the minuses.
 It is not uncommon for the temperature in Seoul to drop as low as minus 15 or minus 20 degrees Celsius.
-I would walk outside and discover that my eyelids had frozen together – my eyelids guys!!
+I would walk outside and discover that my eyelids had frozen together!
 Snowfall and blizzards in Seoul are a relatively common occurrence during the winter months.

 Fortunately, Korean public transport is excellent and it would be a rarity that trains and buses are canceled due to the snow.
 Some Seoul day trips become even more magical (the garden of morning calm covered in snow is quite a sight to behold!) though you should be mindful of walking routes and national parks becoming more treacherous and difficult in this adverse weather.

 Have any additional questions about taking day trips from Seoul or drafting out a South Korea itinerary in general?
 I lived in Seoul for two years teaching English and working as a writer.
 I would be happy to help out with any concerns that you may have.
 Simply pop me a comment below.
 Safe travels!
 Annyeonghaseyo, Melissa xo